runtechx/oss-stack/README.md

 ## What is oss-stack?

-oss-stack is a collection of scripts, blocklists, and labs you can run to self-host your own professional IT infrastructure.
+oss-stack is a collection of scripts, blocklists, and labs you can run to self-host a professional IT infrastructure.

-The goal is to take a freshly provisioned AlmaLinux server and have a real, working, production-capable service running on it in a few minutes.

-No containers, no cloud lock-in, no licensing fees — just clean, reproducible bash scripts that do exactly what they say.

 ## What's in this repo?

 ```
 oss-stack/
 ├── scripts/       # One-command deploys for AlmaLinux 10+
 ├── blocklists/    # Domain and IP blocklists for firewalls, fail2ban, and DNS
-└── labs/          # Lab environments to guide you through testing the stack (WIP)
+└── labs/          # Lab environments to guide you through testing the stack
 ```

 ## Who is this for?